-Condition: Supporting documentation was incomplete for 1 of the 28 cash receipt transactions tested relating to the booking process.
-Individuals booked into the jail are required to relinquish their personal property.
-We noted that this instance was related to an inmate being administratively transferred between jail sites.
-Improper documentation could result in mishandling inmate personal property.
+Condition: Supporting documentation was incomplete for 4 of the 30 cash receipt transactions tested relating to the booking process.
+Individuals booked into the jail are required to relinquish their personal property, and receipts issued for funds retrieved.
+We noted that 2 of the 4 receipts examined were missing for no reason other than possible human error (not administrative transfers), and the other 2 related to inmates being administratively transferred between jail sites.
+Improper documentation could result in mishandling inmate funds or personal property.

-Recommendation: The management of the Department of Corrections should evaluate the process used to administratively transfer an inmate back into the jail.
+Recommendation: This exception was noted in past audits and is related to a Jail management system (KEA) limitation.
+Management of the Department of Corrections have acknowledged this control deficiency and assumed the associated risk however, we recommend continued evaluation of the process used to administratively transfer inmates back into the Jail with the department of Information Technology (IT).
 Cash receipt documentation for inmates who are administratively transferred between locations should include the date of the transaction, a sequential receipt number, the amount of cash received, and proper sign-off by the inmate and corrections officer.